Fact-checked by the SnapMessages editorial team

 The disparity is stark.
 Android gives users at least 3 distinct multi-window modes (split-screen, PiP, free-form) on supported hardware. iPhone offers one, and it applies only to media playback.
 If split-screen capability is a deciding factor in a device purchase, the data above leaves little ambiguity.

-Key Takeaway: Android supports 3 multi-window modes natively, including true split-screen available since 2016, while iPhone offers only Picture in Picture with no side-by-side option.
+The numbers: Android supports 3 multi-window modes natively, including true split-screen available since 2016, while iPhone offers only Picture in Picture with no side-by-side option.
 The Android multi-window framework gives users far more control over how screen space is divided.

 Where Split Screen Actually Changes How You Work